Magnetic Resonance Imaging (MRI) uses magnetic fields to produce an image of the body. It uses no ionising radiation.

 MRI Requesting Rights for GPs

-As part of the Australian Government’s MRI Expansion, GPs are able to refer a small set of clinically appropriate indicators for patients under the age of 16.
-These items were extended in November 2013 to include patients 16 and older.
+As part of the Australian Government’s MRI Expansion, General Practitioners (GPs) are able to refer patients for a small set of clinically appropriate MRI indications.
+These clinical indications are catergorised under – “Patients under the age of 16” and “Patients 16 years and older”.

 MRI Services include: